minecraftforum/rules-archive/rules/servers/rules.markdown

 * No host may post in the topic of any other host.
 Host-to-host conversation must be taken to a PM
 * Hosts may offer giveaways in their topic, however the topic is not to be used for posting entries
 * The Hosting Request section is not to be used for recruiting staff for hosts, this may be done in the host's topic
-* Replies to hosting requests must meet all needs outlined in the original post along with any other relevant information based on what the topic starter posted (memory, price, slots, country, etc.).
-Posting only server rates is not allowed.
+* Replies to hosting requests must meet all needs outlined in the original post along with any other relevant information based on what the topic starter posted (memory, price, slots, country, etc.), posting only server rates is not allowed.
 * Topics must pertain to Minecraft based hosting.
 Advertising non-Minecraft specific hosting is not allowed.

+### Hosting Requests

+* Do not create topics asking which host should be used, or which host out of a selected few is the best.

-#### Hosting Discussion
+### Hosting Discussion

 __Do__

-Following is a list of actions which are encouraged, to give an idea what the Hosting Discussion section is for.
+Following is a list of actions which are encouraged, to give an idea of what the Hosting Discussion section is for.
 This is *not* a comprehensive list.

  * Request staff or aid for hosting work
  * Post guides relating to the hosting of servers